Be alert for real estate and settlement agent impersonators

 How to protect yourself when buying or selling a property

 - Verify the sender of emails requesting payments or changing bank account details by checking that the email address is genuine.
 This may involve opening the email and meticulously checking each letter, as often scammers will create an email address with just one character changed;

-- It is vitally important not to use contact details contained in the email as they may be fake and put you in touch with the scammers.
+- It is vitally important not to use contact details contained in the email as they may be fake and put you in touch with the scammers;

-- When responding to emails, use the forward button instead of reply and manually type the address or select it from your address book.
+- When responding to emails, use the forward button instead of reply and manually type the address or select it from your address book;

-- Consider setting up multi-factor authentication on all your online accounts such as email, bank and social media.
+- Consider setting up multi-factor authentication on all online accounts such as email, bank and social media.
 More information including how to set it up is available on the Australian Cyber Security Centre website.

 Steps real estate and settlement agents can take to manage the risk